An Autumnal City Break to the Wonderful Dutch Capital

 What: Anne Frankhuis, Amsterdam Coffee Shops, Damrak Canal, Prinsengracht Canal, Sloten Windmill, Westerkerk Church, Red Light District.

-Illnesses or mishaps: Witnessing a rather unpleasant incident in one of Amsterdam's traditional coffee shops; being rather shocked at the seediness of the city's red light district.
+Illnesses or mishaps: Witnessing a rather unpleasant incident in one of Amsterdam's traditional coffee shops.

 Amsterdam is instantly loveable and is even more so during the Autumn.
 Walking along the canals with orangey red leaves falling from the trees, windmills perched elegantly on river banks, and the cosy traditional coffee shops with their array of bottle and liquors (some looking more like Victorian chemists than cafes) offering warmth from that Autumn nip in the air and a friendly face means the city is a delight in which to be.
 Amsterdam's canals and cobbled paths do not lend themselves very well to cars meaning that many of the city's most picturesque spots are peaceful and completely unspoilt by traffic.
 Amsterdam is one of the few places in the world I would revisit in a heartbeat going against my normal mantra of "once it's done, it's done - go somewhere different".
 Seeing where Anne Frank's house was located on Prinsengracht, tucked away on a quiet canal side, was evocative, although the queues to get in were, unfortunately, prohibitive.